PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `_post_sinet_batchmatmul_adj_flags_stats`, respectively.
 Both precede QKV attention clusters.
 The dictionaries have no consumer or new guard and add no graph work.

+The following Singleton/Reshape orchestrator selects seven to ten child runners from four independent policy flags and executes them through one shared pass-state scope. `run_recovery_invocations()` already returns the selected results in pass-ID order, but `run_singleton_reshape()` and the local helper currently discard that tuple.

+There are two direct primary calls.
+The guarded terminal call follows `_terminal_qkv_split_conv_concat_bridge_stats`, enables layout-transpose and multi-branch-gate cleanup, and is the last statement in the layout-option guard.
+The later top-level call follows terminal SiNet pre-add/resize recovery, enables duplicate-fanout cleanup, disables spatial-Concat post-transpose cleanup, and precedes indexed shape convergence.

+Strict characterization selects `_terminal_singleton_reshape_results` and `_post_terminal_singleton_reshape_results` as distinct retention targets.
+It fixes all sixteen policy combinations, result order, the two exact call policies, shared scope, direct-call count, and both surrounding boundaries.
+The intended propagation is observation-only: it must not add a result consumer, guard, child execution, graph traversal, or TensorFlow import path.